jEnbuska/none-dux/README.md

 Working with deep structured store state:

 ```
-// lets say you have a model like this an you would like to remove all users appointments when user is removed
+/* lets say you have a model like this an you would like
+to remove all users appointments when user is removed*/
 const exampleShapeOfState = {
     users: {
       [userId]: {id: [userId], name: ..., address: ..., ...}, ...